Food and land

 Food and menu carbon footprinting

-By 2050 there are expected to be 9.8 billion people living on Earth.
-We're going to need to increase food production and distribution, while our agricultural land is increasingly being affected by droughts, floods and storms, as a result of the climate crisis.
+It's expected that by 2050 there will be 9.8 billion people living on Earth.
+We're going to need to produce and distributute more food, while our agricultural land becomes increasingly affected by droughts, floods and storms, as a result of the climate crisis.

 It's crucial that we balance food production, carbon storage, nature protection and restoration, and support for sustainable livelihoods in rural populations around the world.